umgbhalla/dotfiles/README.md

 # dotfiles
-Dotfiles used by yours truly

 ![screenshot of desktop and vim](.config/installation/scr.png)
 ![screenshot of lutris, scrcpy, and ranger](.config/installation/scr2.png)

-These are the dotfiles I use regularly in my work and school laptop.
-Do not copy these dotfiles blindly unless you know exactly what you are doing to your system.
-A lot of the features or packages I use in my system are experimental or built with a specific hardware in mind.
+These are the dotfiles I use regularly in my school laptop and home desktop.
+I highly recommend against copying these dotfiles blindly unless you know exactly what each file does to your system.
+Some of the features or packages I use in my system are experimental or built with specific hardware in mind.
 I take no responsibility for any damages or system failures you may encounter - that being said, if you come across a reproducible issue or would like to ask me questions, feel free to open an issue or contact me privately and I would be more than happy to help.

+I use to primarily use Wayland and have a setup specifically set up for use with Sway.
+If you're interested, you can check it out in [this release](https://github.com/bossley9/dotfiles/tree/2020.03.11).

 ## Table of Contents
 1. [System Information](#sysinfo)